 Braces & Orthodontics

-Our skilled orthodontists and affordable braces can give you a beautiful smile and confidence for a lifetime.
-Call for a FREE orthodontic screening and receive $1500 off UCR fee* today!
+Our affordable braces can help you create a beautiful smile and confidence for a lifetime.
+Call 800-559-8092 for an orthodontic screening.

 Orthodontists are dental specialists that focus on the diagnosis and treatment of aligning bites and smiles.
 An orthodontist goes through an additional two to three years of specialized formal education beyond dental school.
 All of our orthodontists are certified specialists that focus their scope of practice and continuing education on the ability to get you smiling your best.

 Your smile tells everyone how you feel about yourself.
 A beautiful, straight smile says you are confident and carry yourself with high self-esteem.
 Studies indicate that people who have had braces look better and feel better about themselves.
 We know that people who feel better about themselves are apt to be more successful at school, work and making friends.
 Braces are one of the things you can do for you and your children to ensure their over-all health throughout their lifetime.

 Braces are not only for kids.
 Anyone with crooked or crowded teeth are candidates for braces.
 Approximately 20% of orthodontic patients are adults.
 A healthy bite is as important at age 60 as it is at age 16.
 Even though adults are no longer growing, they can also enjoy improvements that come from orthodontic treatment.
 Healthy teeth can be moved at any age.

 For your convenience, we have general dentistry, specialty services and orthodontics, all in the same office.
 Our offices use the highest quality products including Damon brackets, Ormco brackets to choose your colors, Ormco Ice aesthetic ceramic brackets and Invisalign.
 With free consultations and best in value services, Katsur Dental & Orthodontics makes braces a reality for anyone.